Production Designer

 - Late Afternoon, 2017, directed by Louise Bagnall -

 The connecting thread between these worlds was colour and, with Stefano, we created a colour script which aimed to find a satisfying transition between them.
-The looseness of the line also played an important role.
-In the present day the living room has very limited colors, and the backgrounds utilize more structured compositions with defined lines and flat staging.
-On the other hand, the approach for the memories was to have looser, broken lines, and a palette dominated by single vivid colors.
+In the present day the living room has very limited colours and the backgrounds have more structured compositions with defined lines and flat staging.
+The approach for the memories was to have looser, broken lines, and a palette dominated by single vivid colours.
+I also explored the treatment of light in my early concept designs, which was carried through as a significant storytelling tool throughout the film.

 Another part of my role was exploring ways of representing the more abstract ideas on screen.
-I developed an aesthetic for the memory 'blobs' as they were such a significant transition from the subconscious world into the memories.
-We applied this aesthetic to the other memory elements in each sequence, creating a cohesive feeling throughout.
+I developed an aesthetic for the memory 'blobs' as they were such a significant transition from the subconscious world into Emily's memories.
+We applied this aesthetic to the other memory symbols in each sequence, creating a cohesive feeling throughout.
+The process was a mix of looping shapes and textures animated in Photoshop and layered together in After Effects.